lsawicki-cdv/course-iot-cloud-computing/11-serverless-iot-platform/readme.md

    - Azure Cosmos DB
    - Azure Stream Analytics
    - Azure Iot Hub
-### The REST API deployed using the Azure Functions should have the following endpoints:
+### The REST API deployed using the Azure Functions should have the following endpoints.
+Please use [Postman](https://postman.com/) for testing

 #### 1. Devices